Are You a Council or Housing Association Tenant?

 What Is a Housing Disrepair Claim?

 Housing disrepair claims protect you and your rights if your landlord has failed to repair the necessary damages within your home.
-Understandably, it may frustrate you to live in unsafe accommodation and cannot get the repair work done in a timely manner.
-Housing disrepair claim is a legal action taken by a tenant against their landlord to seek compensation or repair for issues related to the poor condition of a rented property.
+Understandably, it may frustrate you to live in unsafe accommodation and not be able to get the repair work done in a timely manner.
+A housing disrepair claim is a legal action taken by a tenant against their landlord to seek compensation or repair for issues related to the poor condition of a rented property.

 Worse still, the disrepair may cause damage to your belongings or even cause you to suffer a personal injury.
 Remember that your landlord owes you a duty of care which they need to take seriously.
 If they have failed, you need to start making enquiries into housing disrepair claims.